Hindurable/nodered-contrib-msg-repeater/README.md

 The node has two modes of operation:

-1. **Normal mode**: All messages pass through unchanged.
+1. **Normal mode**: All regular messages pass through unchanged.
 2. **Capture mode**: When a message with `msg.capture = true` is received, the node enters capture mode.
 The next message will be stored for later replay and also passed through unchanged.

-To replay a captured message, send a message with `msg.repeat = true`.
+Control messages:
+- Messages with `msg.capture = true` put the node in capture mode but do not pass through
+- Messages with `msg.repeat = true` trigger replay of the stored message but do not pass through

+The captured message remains in memory until a new message is captured (by entering capture mode again).

 ### UI Buttons

 - The main button on the node triggers capture mode
-- The "Repeat" button in the configuration panel triggers a replay of the captured message
+- The "Repeat" button on the node triggers a replay of the captured message

 ### Status Indicators